YeagerSama/Connecting-Joystick-To-Bot-/README.md

 evtest
 ```
 -Usually, the last number from the range given is the ID of the
- controller.
+ controller.<br>
--Move the joystick/gamepad to confirm that it's detected and working.
+-Move the joystick/gamepad to confirm that it's detected and working.<br>
--If sucessful, you will see values updating in the terminal, indicating that Linux recognizes the device.
+-If sucessful, you will see values updating in the terminal, indicating that Linux recognizes the device.<br>

 # Visualize Joystick Input with jstest-gtk: